 This pot de creme recipe fulfills all of the guiding principles: it’s worth your while, the portions are small, though satisfying, it’s wonderful with berries, when they are in season, it won’t linger in your fridge, and it has less cream and sugar than most recipes out there.

 This recipe is a little simpler than most.
 I’ve skipped a few steps that might make my pastry chef sister-in-law shudder in her baking clogs.
 Luckily she had a baby yesterday and won’t likely be reading this post.

-Chocolate Pot De Creme with Fleur de Sel (pronounced “po de crem") is really just a fancy name for chocolate custard.
-The fleur de sel part is purely optional.
-The salt brightens the flavor and adds interest to the dessert.
-That said, don’t make yourself nuts running around town hunting down salt flakes.
+Chocolate Pot De Creme is really just a fancy name for chocolate custard.
+These are decadent tasting but come in at a reasonable 265 calories each.
 Also, if your kids aren't crazy about dark chocolate, use semi-sweet instead of bittersweet.

 - 3 ounces bittersweet chocolate

 - 2 egg yolks

 - 1 whole egg